What’s a hostel anyway?

-The main difference between a hostel and a hotel is that hostels offer shared rooms and hotels have private rooms.
+The main difference between a hostel and a hotel is that hostels have shared rooms and hotels have private rooms.
 But it is so much more than that.
-A traditional backpackers hostel will be full of young people and there is a sense of community.
-The communal rooms are equipped with bunk beds.
-A typical room will have 6-8 bunk beds, but there can be anywhere from 1 to 50 beds.
+A traditional backpacker’s hostel will be full of young people and there is a sense of community.
+The communal rooms have rows of bunk beds.
+A typical room will have 6-8 beds, but there can be anywhere from 1 to 50 beds.

-Hostels are drastically cheaper than hotels and make long-term travel much more affordable.
-Each hostel will have different types of rooms for different prices.
-The more beds in a room, the cheaper it will be.
-If a hotel is $100 a night, a hostel can be $15-$20.
+Hostels are much cheaper than hotels and make long-term travel much more affordable.
+Hostels typically have different types of rooms for different prices.
+The more beds per room, the cheaper it will be.
+If a hotel is around $100 a night, a hostel will typically be $15-$20.

-I’ve stayed at over 100 hostels in my travels and I’ve never had a problem with safety.
-Most hostels will offer lockers where you can store your stuff safely.
-Sometimes they offer a padlock (or rent it to you), but it’s always wise to bring your own padlock just in case.
+I’ve stayed at over 200 hostels in my travels and I have never had a problem with safety.
+Most rooms will have lockers where you can store your stuff safely.
+Sometimes they will sell padlocks (or rent it to you), but it’s always wise to bring your own padlock just in case.

-If you’re a girl and are not comfortable sharing a room with strangers, many hostels offer Female Only dorm rooms.
+If you’re a girl and aren’t comfortable sharing a room with strangers, many hostels offer Female Only dorm rooms.